2359media/STXDynamicTableView/README.md

 ---
 ##Example Project

-Open `STXDynamicTableViewExample.xcworkspace` to build and run.
-Otherwise, use [cocoapods](http://cocoapods.org/) to update the existing 3rd party libraries (Pods) in the sample code, and then run
+We're using [cocoapods](http://cocoapods.org/) to update the existing 3rd party libraries (Pods) in the sample code:

     $ pod install

+Then, open `STXDynamicTableViewExample.xcworkspace` to build and run.

 ---
 ##Usage